StuntsPT/Structure_threader/docs/usage.md

 ```

 The individuals of "PopB" will appear first, and then the individuals of "PopA".

+**Note:** While `popfiles` and `indfiles` are a simple and convenient way to **change the population order**, they are not meant to change **individual order** (albeit individuals will be moved in the plot when population order changes) in the plot.
+If you are not happy with the individual order in your plot, the best way to change it is in the input file.
+I can implement a "plot order changer" routine if there is enough demand for it, though (you can provide feedback by commenting on the issue either on [gitlab](https://gitlab.com/StuntsPT/Structure_threader/-/issues/93) or [github](https://github.com/StuntsPT/Structure_threader/issues/91)).

 ## fastStructure Warning:
 Keep in mind that *fastStructure* can take input in two distinct file formats: